DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: Evaluation

 We design and evaluate collectives for a range of sizes that collective libraries support.
 These include all-gather and all-to-all ranging from 1KB to 4GB.
-The small (KB) message sizes are important for ML inference scenarios, especially in the LLM decode phases where LLMs operate on / generate few tokens worth of activations at a time.
-The medium and large (MB-GB) collective sizes are common in both training and inference (prefill) and are required for communicating weights and activations depending on the distributed setup.
+The small (KB) message sizes are important for ML inference scenarios, especially in the LLM decode phases where LLMs operate on/generate few tokens worth of activations at a time.
+These small sized collectives also manifest prominently with fine-grained compute-communication overlap; requiring a latency-bound collective per step of GEMM execution~\cite{pal2025FiCCO}.
+The medium and large (MB-GB) collective sizes are common in both training and inference (prefill) and are required for communicating weights and activations depending on the parallelization strategies employed in a given distributed ML setup (e.g., tensor parallelism, expert parallelism).